Advertiser Disclosure

 Image Credit: momo via Flickr (license)

-The sand is velvety soft and almost pure white, which adds to the tropical ambiance of the area.
-You’ll also be able to find plenty of shade on sunny days by laying a towel under one of the many palm trees along the shore.
+The sand is velvety soft and almost pure white, which adds to the tropical ambience of the area.
+You can find plenty of shade on sunny days by laying a towel under one of the many palm trees along the shore.

 Amenities like restaurants are within walking distance if you need them, but you can also enjoy a secluded day at the beach that’s far away from any noise or crowds that might develop.